Chorzów: Industrial revolution

-Królewska Huta: from village to city

 Settlements grew near the new coal and ironworks.
 Since 1797, one group of settlements was called Königshütte (Królewska Huta in Polish) after the ironworks.
-In 1846 Królewska Huta received a railway track to Świętochłowice and Mysłowice, in 1857 to Bytom and until 1872 to all major cities in the Silesian region.
-Królewska Huta received city status in 1868 as part of Bytom County, and in 1898 it was made a separate city-county.

-The population of Królewska Huta was increasing rapidly: from 19,500 inhabitants in 1870 to 72,600 in 1910.
+In 1846, Królewska Huta received a railway track to Świętochłowice and Mysłowice and in 1857 to Bytom and until 1872 to all major cities in the Silesian region.
+Królewska Huta received city status in 1868 as part of Bytom County, and in 1898, it was made a separate city-county.
+The population was increasing rapidly: from 19,500 inhabitants in 1870 to 72,600 in 1910.
 Among them 17,300 workers were employed in the industry (similar number for 1939).
-The population spoke mostly Polish or German.

-Hajduki Wielkie suburb
+In 1871, there was a workers' rebellion in the city.

+The Royal Iron Works were taken over in 1871 by the holding called Vereingte Königs- und Laurahütte AG für Bergbau und Hüttenbetrieb, which added a steel mill, rail mill and workshops.
+In the vicinity of the Royal Coal Mine, Countess Laura Coal Mine was opened in 1870, and by 1913–1914 coal production increased to 1 million tons a year.
+In 1898, a thermal power plant was commissioned which was, until the 1930s, the biggest electricity producer in Poland with a power of 100 MW (electrical).
+Today, it operates as "ELCHO".
+In 1915, nitrogen chemical works (Oberschlesische Stickstoffwerke) were built nearby to produce fertilizers and explosives by newly invented processes: from the air, water and coal (see Haber-Bosch process).
+Today, it operates as "Zakłady Azotowe SA".

-In the village of Hajduki Wielkie, just south of Chorzów and Królewska Huta, Bismarck Iron Works (Bismarckhütte) was opened in 1872, later called Bathory Iron Works (Huta Batory).
-A large carbochemical plant was started in 1889, the first such chemical plant in what was to later become the Polish state.
+Another ironworks, Bismarck Iron Works (Bismarckhütte), later called Bathory Iron Works (Huta Batory), was opened in 1872 in the village of Hajduki Wielkie, just south of Chorzów and Królewska Huta.
+A large carbochemical plant was started nearby in 1889, the first such chemical plant in what was to later become the Polish state.
 Today the company operates as "Zakłady Koksochemiczne Hajduki SA".

-Polish community

-Towards the end of 19th century, Chorzów experienced a revival of Polish national feelings.
+Towards the end of the 19th century, Chorzów experienced a revival of Polish national feelings.
 Ethnic tensions were mixed with the religious and class conflicts.
 Karol Miarka was the editor of Polish books and newspapers including Katolik (The Catholic) published in Królewska Huta since 1868, Poradnik Gospodarski (Economic Advisor) since 1879.
 He was also the founder of several organizations: Upper Silesian Union, Upper Silesian Peasants Union.
 Juliusz Ligoń was a Polish activist and poet.
-In 1920 the football club Ruch Chorzów was founded in the city.
+In 1920, the football club Ruch Chorzów was founded in the city.
 Later on, it would become one of the most successful Polish football teams.